Biden, Modi applaud booming economic ties in visit that also considered India's rights record - ExBulletin

 In a joint press conference with Modi, Biden called the US-India relationship among the most important in the world and the most dynamic than at any time in history.
 He highlighted how two of the world’s most powerful democracies were cooperating on issues such as climate, health care and space, saying the US-India economic relationship was booming.

-But Modi bristled at a reporter’s question about his country’s commitment to democratic values as the country saw an erosion of religious, political and press freedoms under his leadership.
+But Modi bristled at a reporter’s question about his country’s commitment to democratic values as the country has seen an erosion of religious, political and press freedoms under his watch.

 Democracy is our spirit, Modi, who rarely answers journalists’ questions, said through an interpreter.
 Democracy runs through our veins.
 We live in democracy and our ancestors actually put words to this concept.
 He said India has proven that democracies can deliver and when I say deliver it is regardless of class, creed, religion, gender.